eddiewebb/json-resume/src/content/publications/AllDayDevOps.md

 pubtype: "Talk"
 featured: true
 description: "This talk looked at Liberty Mutual’s transformation to Continuous Integration, Continuous Delivery, and DevOps.
 For a large, heavily regulated industry, this task can not only be daunting, but viewed by many as impossible."
-tags: ["DevOps","Continuous Integration","Continuous Delivery","CI/CD pipelines","agile"]
+tags: ["DevOps","Continuous Integration","Continuous Delivery","CI/CD pipelines","agile","Culture"]
 image: "/img/organicdevops.png"
 link: "http://www.alldaydevops.com/blog/organically-devops-building-quality-and-security-into-the-software-supply-chain-at-liberty-mutual"
 fact: "Interesting little tidbit shown below image on summary and detail page"